 Kol-Ukok: This awesome two-day hike from Kochkor offers spectacular views, but you certainly have work for it.
 Once you have your eyes on the prize, stunning mountain scenery will unravel in front of you.

-Sary Mogul: If you head to the southern part of the country past Osh you’ll enter the Alay Mountains, which are some of the wildest, most untouched peaks in the entire country.
-The little dusty village of Sary Mogul is right near the base of Peak Lenin, a 7134m high mountain which can be climbed as part of an expedition, and is an excellent launch point for trips along the Pamir Highway.
+Sary Mogol: If you head to the southern part of the country past Osh you’ll enter the Alay Mountains, which are some of the wildest, most untouched peaks in the entire country.
+The little dusty village of Sary Mogol is right near the base of Peak Lenin, a 7134m high mountain which can be climbed as part of an expedition and is an excellent launch point for trips along the Pamir Highway.
 It’s a lovely town.

 Top 5 Travel Experiences in Kyrgyzstan

 Swimming in lake Issyk Kul – Swimming in one of the world’s highest alpine lakes is an awesome thing to tick off your bucket list.
-Taking a dip surrounded by stunning mountain vista’s is fantastic, if very chilly experience.
+Taking a dip surrounded by stunning mountain vistas is fantastic, if a very chilly, experience.
 Check out our guide for things to do in Issyk Kul.

 Kyrgyzstan Travel Tips